RunestoneInteractive/RunestoneComponents/README.rst

 If you want to report any issues with the docs or submit PRs to improve them please do so on `github <https://github.com/RunestoneInteractive/runestoneinteractive.github.io/issues>`_

+Make sure you are using Python 3.7 or later.

+I made a video that shows how to install the Runestone Components into a nice clean environment.

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/Fy0S4bGRPNE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Quick Start
 -----------